 Staying in a place like the Mt.
 Cook Retreat is the true New Zealand high country experience.
 Doing glacier lake tour on the Tasman Glacier Lake or heli-hiking on the glacier itself are special trips you will not forget in a hurry.
 Naturally, there are lots of walks and hikes you can do in the national park.
 I should make special mention of the Stargazing at Mt.
 John in nearby Lake Tekapo!
 Such a romantic activity is perfect for honeymooners!

 10. Akaroa & the Banks Peninsula

 At the end of your honeymoon, you’d probably like to chill a bit – just let a couple of days go by without rushing The PurePods are the perfect way to let your soul rest and your brain to remember all the experiences you had during your honeymoon.
 There is still lots to see and do on the Banks Peninsula, which is only 1-2 hours from Christchurch airport.
 Try a Dolphin Swim or a cruise from Akaroa.
 There are wineries, a cheese factory, plus wild and remote bays you can explore at your leisure before catching a flight back home!

 Summary on Top 10 Romantic Getaways New Zealand

 Yes, there is lots to see and to do when travelling New Zealand for your honeymoon or romantic getaway.
-My key advise is not to try to see and do it all.
+My key advice is not to try and see everything.
 Focus on key regions you really want to explore, then select the right kind of accommodation for you.
-And don’t mind ‘splashing’ out a bit here and there to get a truly memorable romantic experience.
+Don’t worry about ‘splashing’ out a bit here and there to get a truly memorable romantic experience.
 Once you add some tours, you’ll achieve the right mix and have a fab holiday in New Zealand.
-For any questions email Michael and he’ll be happy to answer them – make the right choices.
+For any questions, email Michael and he’ll be happy to answer them – make the right choices.

-To get a general idea view example honeymoon itineraries from Guest NZ…
+To get a general idea, check out our sample honeymoon itineraries from Guest NZ!